FRC1756-Argos/2023-Robot/README.md

 | Start           | Swap (hold with <kbd>Back</kbd>) |
 | Left JS Button  | Unused |
 | Right JS Button | Unused |

-## Cone Placer / Oui Oui Placer Startup

-In order for the robot to function correctly, the carbon fiber arm that holds the cone slamming mechanism must be started such that the cone is at the top of its arc with the carbon fiber rod pointing twords the sky against the mechanical n-stop.

 ## Software Checkout